 CORREL in Excel

-CORREL function is categorized as statistical functions in Excel.
+The CORREL function is categorized as a statistical function in Excel.
 The CORREL formula in Excel is used to find out the correlation coefficient between two variables.
-It returns the correlation coefficient of the array1 and array2.
+For example, it returns the correlation coefficient of array1 and array2.

 For example, – The correlation between a particular stock and the market index.